camunda/camunda-docs/docs/reference/announcements.md

 :::info

-### Camunda SaaS: New Generation naming scheme
+### Camunda SaaS: New generation naming scheme

-With the Camunda 8.5.0 release the generation naming scheme in Camunda Cloud will change and no longer include the patch version.
+With the Camunda 8.5.0 release, the generation naming scheme in Camunda 8 will change and no longer include the patch version.

 The new naming scheme used for the Camunda 8.5 generations will be `Camunda <Major>.<Minor>+gen<N>`, where `N` is incremented with every atomic change to the component version set.